babelouest/glewlwyd/docs/OIDC.md

 ## Messages encryption

 Glewlwyd OIDC plugin relies on Rhonabwy library to sign and encrypt tokens.
-All the JWT signing algorithms are supported but not all the JWT key management encryption algorithms and data encryption algorithms.
+Depending on your GnuTLS and Nettle version, you may not have all the encryption or signature algorithms available.
 The discovery endpoint is up-to-date with the supported encryption algorithms.

 Concerning key management encryption using symmetric keys, the encryption key is based on a hash of the client secret or the server secret depending on the token to encrypt.